Table of contents

 1. Know your audience

 Before drafting a piece of content, remember to ask yourself these questions.
 Who is my target audience?
 How can you classify them as primary and secondary audiences?
-How to write content for my specific audience?
-If you answer these simple questions, you will be able to come up with engaging pieces of content.
+How to create great content for my specific audience?
+If you answer these simple questions, you will be able to develop engaging pieces of content.

 Let’s say you’re writing an article for a law office.
 Your primary crowd may be potential clients and existing customers.
 But your secondary crowd is a lot more extensive and could incorporate law journalists, lawyers, or any individual or business who may require your services later on.
 Knowing your audience will be your first step to becoming a star content writer.